Azure/AppService/_posts/2024-06-01-Announcing-Inbound-IPv6-support.md

 ## Create or update using Azure Resource Manager templates

-To deploy a new app or update an existing app using ARM, you can just set the IPMode to either IPv6 or IPv4AndIPv6. use the new SKU names.
+To deploy a new app or update an existing app using ARM, you can just set the IPMode to either IPv6 or IPv4AndIPv6.
 In this template, you are also creating an App Service plan.
 If you use the template below, replace the values prefixed with REPLACE.
 For the `reserved` property, true = Linux, false = Windows.

 ```javascript
 {